sixach/wp-block-faq/readme.txt

 2. Add an FAQ item

 == Changelog ==
+= 1.0.1 =
+* Maintenance release for sixa blocks compatibility

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==
+= 1.0.1 =
+This release includes an update to the sixa libraries used in this block.
+This ensure compatibility with other blocks.

 = 1.0.0 =
 Initial version of sixa FAQ Block.